tabreturn/tabreturn.github.io/_posts/2020-12-16-interactive_animation_with_svg_and_gsap.md

   ...
 ```

-The `onComplete: activateButton` specifies that once the tween is complete, JavaScript must call a function named `activateButton()`.
+The `onComplete: activateButton` tells GSAP that once the tween is complete, JavaScript must call a function named `activateButton()`.
 Define that function next:

 ```javascript